How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 This is a personal thing for me, and I’m serious about it.
 The gig economy—in which you have multiple irons in multiple fires seven days a week—can get very complicated very quickly.
 If you don’t physically write down exactly what you’re spending money on, you’ll never be able to figure out why you can’t save for retirement.
 And then you’ll think: I’ll just do it later.
 And then it’ll be later, and you’ll be screwed.

-So get Emma or Money Dashboard or whatever money-management software du jour you like and comb through bank and credit-card statements to get an idea of where your money goes.
+So get Quicken or Mint or whatever money-management software du jour you like—I prefer a good old-fashioned spreadsheet—and comb through bank and credit-card statements to get an idea of where your money goes.

 “Look, you may think that you don’t have money to put towards savings, but if you look closely at where your money is going, chances are you’ll see some opportunity,” Paul Golden, of Smart About Money, says.
 “Take your time and do it over a couple of months—it’s tedious, but our spending habits vary.”